mollie/api-documentation/source/reference/v2/payments-api/get-payment-route.rst

      - Upon payment creation, an optional future release date may have been given to delay routing of this part of the payment to a later date.
 The date must be given in ``YYYY-MM-DD`` format.

-       If no date is given, the funds become available to the balance as soon as the payment succeeds.
+       If no date is given, the funds become available to the connected account as soon as the payment succeeds.

    * - ``paymentId``